mennetorelli/Plumberz/README.md

 i.e. a `Producer` can be used either as a `ConduitT` or a `Source`, and a `Consumer` can be used either as a `ConduitT` or a `Sink`.
-Those type synonyms however have been deprecated due to simplify the package, and a user can employ the `ConduitT` type for each one of these cases.
+Those type synonyms however have been deprecated due to simplify the package, and users can employ the `ConduitT` type for each one of these cases.

 ### Primitives